How to Build A Capsule Wardrobe

-The single most frequent inquiry I receive from readers is how to demystify fashion and create a stylish but functional wardrobe you can feel confident in.
+We regularly receive inquiries from readers on how to demystify fashion and create a stylish but functional capsule wardrobe you can feel confident in.

-I also notice that the desire for a more pleasing (and practical) closet often comes after a major life change.
-In response, I've decided to share my personal style journey in hopes that it inspires yours.
+We also notice that the desire for a more pleasing (and practical) closet often comes after a major life change.

 However, I'm sure you can relate: change can be hard!
 Living a long time without certain things that genuinely enhance your sense of self sounds admirable but it's not comfortable.
 So, I turned my attention to my wardrobe and took the daily uniform concept one step further by developing a capsule wardrobe.

 Though minimalist styling and closet capsules are becoming more common, there still aren't an abundance of reliable resources to rely on as there is in more mainstream fashion.
-So to build my capsule wardrobe I created my own 10-step process:
+So to build my capsule wardrobe I followed this 10-step process:

 Capsule Wardrobe: Understanding What It Is